11 Must-See Tourist Attractions to Check Out While Exploring Singapore’s Chinatown

 Maxwell Food Centre

-Looking for one of the hawker centre’s specialities?
-Queue up at Tian Tian Hainanese Chicken Rice.
-The serve rice that, as the late Anthony Bourdain put it, is “so fragrant & delicious that it can be eaten on its own.”
+Looking for one of the hawker centre’s specialties?
+I’d suggest queuing up at Tian Tian Hainanese Chicken Rice.
+They serve rice that, as the late Anthony Bourdain put it, is “so fragrant & delicious that it can be eaten on its own.”

 Live it up on Keong Saik Road

 Even in an ever-changing city like Singapore, the story of Keong Saik Road is impressive.
-Once a red-light district, the area has transformed itself, in recent years, into one of the city’s coolest neighbourhoods.
+Once a red-light district, the area has transformed itself, in recent years, into—what I believe is—one of the city’s coolest neighbourhoods.

 Potato Head on Keong Saik Road

-Whether by day or night, Keong Saik Road will catch your eye.
-It’s famous for its handsome assemblage of restored shophouses.
-Inside, you’ll find some of the best places to eat & drink in Singapore.
-There’s a little of everything here—from hipster-approved restaurants to after-work cocktail hangouts.
+Like other streets around the area, I loved the handsome assemblage of restored shophouses here.
+Inside are some of the best places to eat & drink in Singapore.
+I found a little of everything here—from hipster-approved restaurants to after-work cocktail hangouts.

-One of the most famous haunts along Keong Saik Road is Potato Head Singapore.
+One of the most famous haunts I tried out along Keong Saik Road is 1939 Singapore, formerly known as Potato Head Singapore.
 The popular hangout occupies an eye-popping heritage building that straddles the sharp corner of Keong Saik and Teck Lim Road.

-• Oasia Hotel Downtown: This beautiful 4.5-star hotel is one of the area’s best mid-range picks.
-It’s located outside the bustle of Chinatown in Tanjong Pagar.
-The hotel charms guests with its stylish rooms and distinctive exterior design.
-It’s also equipped with a relaxing sun terrace and outdoor pool area.
+This beautiful 4.5-star hotel is one of our favorite mid-range picks in the area.
+It’s located just outside the bustle of Chinatown in Tanjong Pagar.
+We’re charmed by this hotel’s stylish rooms and distinctive exterior design, which we couldn’t help but notice the first time we walked south.
+We also dig the relaxing sun terrace and outdoor pool area.

-• Parkroyal on Pickering: It doesn’t get much better than this top Singapore luxury hotel!
-Perched on the edge of Chinatown, the hotel’s building is a work of art on its own.
-It features hanging balcony gardens and a lovely sun terrace.
+We don’t think it gets much better than this fantastic luxury hotel!
+With its hanging balcony gardens and lovely sun terrace, the hotel’s building is a work of art on its own.
+(We were mesmerized by it any time we approached Chinatown from Clarke Quay.)
 As a guest, you’ll also get to enjoy the hotel’s infinity pool, featuring views over the city.
 Indulge in a soothing spa & wellness treatment for an extra special stay in Chinatown.

 Ryan O'Rourke